ltiongl/data-analytics-portfolio-projects/retail-sales/README.md

 * Sales revenue for 2022 and 2023 remained relatively consistent, indicating stable performance across both years.
 * Sales revenue for 2024 is excluded from the analysis due to the limited data, which only includes the first day of the year.
 * The seasonal sales trend indicates that holidays generate nearly double the sales revenue compared to non-holiday periods.
-* Sales revenue is highest on Sundays and Saturdays, outperforming weekdays.
+* Sales revenue is the highest on Sundays and Saturdays, outperforming weekdays.
 * Electronics and furniture are the top contributors to sales revenue, followed by clothing and groceries.
 * The stores in Congo, Korea, and Anguilla lead in sales revenue generation.